jhannes/react-native-oauth-demo/README.md

 # Building React Native applications with Oauth2 for Azure AD and ID-porten

-In this tutorial, I will walk you through setting up a React Native application to autenticate with some important Oauth2 providers.
+In this tutorial, I will walk you through setting up a React Native application to autenticate with some important Oauth2 providers: Google, Azure Active Directory and (for Norwegians) ID-porten.

 If your application can know which user it talks with for sure, you can do anything.
 If you cannot trust your user, you can do nothing.